ideal/kubernetes-demo/README.md

 kubectl apply -f backend-www/backend-www.yaml
 ```

-7. Testing if all are ok:
+7. Test if all are ok:

 ```shell
 # get backend-www's EXTERNAL-IP